 As is discussed in greater detail in the Section of this Prospectus entitled "Description of Business - The Products and Services," we intend to sell consulting services to telecommunications companies that desire to establish distribution networks for their products outside the United States and distributors who desire to distribute telecommunications products outside the United States.
 Channel marketing is a structured program designed to engage and manage the relationships with distributors who have existing presence in the target markets.
 Managing a channel requires a pricing structure that permits sufficient margins to the distributor and the manufacturer.
 Telecomm Sales Network will select distributors most appropriate for the products to be sold in each territory and will align geographic territories so that distributors are not directly selling into the same markets.
-We also plan to inform the manufacturers what education about products is required for the distributors' sales personnel and coordinate between manufacturers and distributors to ensure the sales force receives the education required to effectively market the products.
-We also plan to solicit feedback from distributors about the products and provide this information to the manufacturers, who may utilize the information to improve products, user interfaces or marketing literature, or provide local options for different markets.
+We also plan to inform the manufacturers what education about products is required for the distributors' sales personnel and coordinate between manufacturers and distributors to ensure the sales force receives the education required to effectively market the products, user interfaces or marketing literature, or provide local options for different markets.
 Support of the channel requires Telecomm Sales Network to staff first line support personnel passing the more complex support issues to the manufacturer.